varnish/Varnish-Book/varnish_book.rst

    }

    // Suggested solution B
-   sub vcl_backend_fetch {
+   sub vcl_backend_response {
        if (bereq.url ~ "^/index\.html" || bereq.url ~ "^/$") {
-	  set bereq.uncacheable = true;
+	  set beresp.uncacheable = true;
-	  return(fetch);
        }
    }

-.. training: suggested solution B is wrong.
-This should be done in vcl_backend_response!
 ..
-You don't need to return(fetch)
-.. instead of bereq.uncacheable, beresp.uncacheable!
-..
-Correct man page also!
+TOVERIFY: Solution B was previously done in vcl_backend_fetch Documentation in ``man vcl`` suggests that this should be done as before, using bereq.uncacheable.
+   Double check what is correct and update man page if needed.

 .. container:: handout